cap-js-community/sap-afc-sdk/README.md

 - Terminal: `afc add -x mock`

 The default implementation of the job processing is already provided by the SDK.
-Focus can be put on custom processing logic, and the processing status update handling.
+Focus can be put on custom processing logic and the processing status update handling.

-#### Custom Processing
+##### Custom Processing

-To implement a custom job processing extend the job processing service definition as follows:
+To implement custom job processing, extend the job processing service definition as follows:

 **CDS file:** `/srv/scheduling-processing-service.cds`